AmmanRizwan/AmmanRizwan/README.md

-# Hi there, I'm Amman! 👋
+# Hi there, I'm Amman Rizwan! 👋

 Welcome to my GitHub profile!
 I'm a passionate software developer with a strong background in full-stack web development, backend engineering, and data science.
 I enjoy building innovative applications and continuously expanding my knowledge in cutting-edge technologies.